-Fourteen motor vehicle fatalities involved child pedestrians.
-Of these children, six were between the ages of one and four; two were between the ages of five and nine; four were between the ages of 10 and 14 and two were between 15 and 17.
+Eight motor vehicle fatalities involved child pedestrians.
+Of these children, five were less than five years old; one was between the ages of five and nine; one was between the ages of 10 and 14 and one was between 15 and 17.

-- ❖ Young children are particularly vulnerable, because they are exposed to traffic threats that exceed their cognitive, developmental, behavioral, physical and sensory abilities.
+- Young children are particularly vulnerable, because they are exposed to traffic threats that exceed their cognitive, developmental, behavioral, physical and sensory abilities.
 Also, parents often overestimate their children's pedestrian skills.
 Children are impulsive and have difficulty judging speed, spatial relations and distance - Practical, skill-based pedestrian safety training efforts have demonstrated improvements in children's traffic behavior.
 Environmental modifications are also effective at reducing trafficrelated pedestrian incidents.